lurenjia534/onedrivelist/README.md

 ### 3. Set up Microsoft Entra ID App

-To allow the application to authenticate with Microsoft, you need to register an application in the Microsoft Entra admin center (Azure AD).
+To allow the application to access your OneDrive, you need to register an application in the Microsoft Entra admin center (Azure AD).

 1. Go to the [Microsoft Entra admin center](https://entra.microsoft.com/).
 2. Navigate to **Identity > Applications > App registrations** and click **New registration**.
 3. Give your application a name (e.g., `OneList App`).
 4. Under **Supported account types**, select **Accounts in any organizational directory (Any Microsoft Entra ID tenant - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)**.
-5. Under **Redirect URI**, select **Web** and enter `http://localhost:3000/api/auth/callback/microsoft-entra-id`.
+5. Under **Redirect URI**, select **Web** and enter a temporary URL, for example `http://localhost:3000/api/auth/callback/microsoft-entra-id`.
+This is only needed once to get the refresh token.
 6. Click **Register**.

 ### 4. Configure Environment Variables